cea-hpc/modules/doc/source/index.rst

 License
 -------

-Modules is distributed under the GNU General Public License version 2 (GPL v2).
+Modules is distributed under the GNU General Public License, either version 2 or (at your option) any later version (GPL v2+).